LanceMcCarthy/MediaFileManager/.github/other/preview_releasebody.md

-This release contains the preview release installer both SideLoad and StoreUpload app packages for Media File Manager.
+This prerelease contains the appinstaller file that you can use instead of the Microsoft Store.

 ## Installation
 Chose one of the following options to install this release.